Hadamard-Hitchcock decompositions: identifiability and computation: Numerical experiments

-In \cref{fig_times_rk1}, the time required by our implementation to compute a rank-$1$ permutation is visualized on a logarithmic scale, along with a curve plotting the asymptotic time complexity.
-Three outliers are clearly visible, but these occur for very small problem sizes where the absolute execution time is in the order of $10^{-2}$ seconds.
-Hence, we attribute these deviations to inconsequential effects, such as Julia's garbage collection overhead.
-The curve of the theoretical estimate is the asymptotic time complexity $f(R) = \alpha R^2 \log_2( R )$.
-The scalar $\alpha$ was determined by least-squares fitting the running times of the largest $20$ problem instances; it was $\alpha \approx 2.264 \cdot 10^{-9}$.
-The alignment between experimental data and the theoretic estimate is evident.
+In \cref{fig_times_rk1}, the time required by our implementation to compute a rank-$1$ permutation with \cref{alg_rank1_permutation,alg_robust_minors} is visualized on a logarithmic scale, along with a curve plotting the estimated asymptotic time complexity.
+A few outliers are visible, but these occur for very small problem sizes where the absolute execution time is less than $0.1$ seconds.
+We attribute these deviations to inconsequential effects, such as Julia's garbage collection overhead.

+{We observed in these experiments that the average $h$ from \cref{sec_sub_advanced_version} appears to grow only slightly faster than $\sqrt{R}$.
+For this reason, we fitted the experimental data to the time complexity estimate $f(R) = \alpha R^2 (\sqrt{R} + \log_2( R ))$.} The scalar $\alpha$ was determined as the geometric mean of the running times of the largest $30$ problem instances; it was $\alpha \approx 4.2 \cdot 10^{-9}$.
+The alignment between experimental data and the {time complexity} estimate is {visually good}.